-43.7.7 Design Standards.
+- 43.7.7 Design Standards.
 Planned Community Designed Exclusively for Occupancy by Elderly Persons.
-The following standard shall apply to the design and development of a Planned Community Designed Exclusively for Occupancy by Elderly Persons:
+The following standard shall apply to the design and development of a Planned Community Designed Exclusively for Occupancy by Elderly Persons: - a) The maximum number of the combination of all units shall be determined by allocating the total area of the tract of land in accordance with the following schedule:

-- a) The maximum number of the combination of all units shall be determined by allocating the total area of the tract of land in accordance with the following schedule: - i) Independent Living Units -8000^1 square feet per unit. - ii) Semi-independent Living Units 80001 square feet per unit. - iii) Assisted Personal Care Living Units 40001 square feet for each person accommodated or for each resident.
-(43-30)
+- i) Independent Living Units 2904 square feet per unit.
+80001 - ii) Semi-independent Living Units 2904 square feet per unit. - iii) Assisted Personal Care Living Units 2000 square feet for each person accommodated or for each resident.

-- iv) Skilled Nursing Facility 40001 square feet for each person accommodated or for each resident. - b) The maximum lot coverage shall be 25%. - c) No building shall contain more than the number of units set forth in the following schedule: - i) Independent Living Units 16 Units/Bldg. - ii) Semi-Independent Living Units 40 Units/Bldg. - iii) Assisted Personal Care Living Units 60 Units/Bldg. - d) The maximum size of each type of unit shall be determined in accordance with the following schedule:

-i) Independent Living Units - square feet for a one- om or efficiency, and square feet for a two- om unit. ii) Semi-Independent Living Un its - 1200 2 square feet per unit.
+- iv) Skilled Nursing Facility 2000 square feet for each person accommodated or for each resident. - b) The maximum lot coverage shall be 25%. - c) No building shall contain more than the number of units set forth in the following schedule: - i) Independent Living Units 16 Units/Bldg. - ii) Semi-Independent Living Units 40 Units/Bldg. - iii) Assisted Personal Care Living Units 60 Units/Bldg. - d) The maximum size of each type of unit shall be determined in accordance with the following schedule: - i) Independent Living Units 1000 square feet for a one-bedroom or efficiency, and 1500^1 - -- 1200 square feet for a twobedroom unit.

-- iii) Assisted Personal Care Living Units -800 square feet per unit. - e) No building shall extend within less than fifty (50) feet of any street line, side line or rear line; provided, however, that the setback from a side line or rear line may be reduced to thirty (30) feet when the buildings or structures adjacent to the setback line are residential in character, design and use. - No building shall exceed forty (40) feet in height, except that any building or portion of any building located more than seventy-five (75) feet from any property line may be increased to fifty (50) feet in height. - f) Parking spaces shall be provided in accordance with the following schedule: - i) Independent Living Unit- one space for every one (1) unit.
+- ii) Semi-Independent Living Units 1000 square feet per unit. - iii) Assisted Personal Care Living Units -800 square feet per unit. - e) No building shall extend within less than fifty (50) feet of any street line, side line or rear line; provided, however, that the setback from a side line or rear line may be reduced to thirty (30) feet when the buildings or structures adjacent to the setback line are residential in character, design and use.